isabella232/DSDS-Client-Binary/README.md

-# DSDS(Data Set Distribution Service)
+# RDSDS( Reference Data Set Distribution Service)

-DSDS is Client/Server Mode, this introduction will show how to deploy DSDS with Binary Code.
+RDSDS is Client/Server Mode, this introduction will show how to deploy RDSDS with Binary Code.

 # DSDS-Client-Binary
-DSDS Client use ELIXIR AAI for authentication, make sure the client environment installed browser service.
+RDSDS Client use ELIXIR AAI for authentication, make sure the client environment installed browser service.
+At the moment, RDSDS is running on ELIXIR Test environment, please be confirmed if you belong to ELIXIR Test VO (Virtual Organisation), if you can more details via https://perun.elixir-czech.cz/fed/registrar//registrar/?vo=elixir_test

-Support: Windows 10 Pro, Centos 7, Fedora 28 and MacOS
+Support: Windows 10 Pro, Centos 7, Fedora 28, Ubuntu and MacOS

 # DSDS WorkFlow
 ![image](https://github.com/EMBL-EBI-TSI/DSDS-Client-Binary/blob/master/images/DSDSWorkflow.jpeg)